Technology has made it simpler for people to increase their income with profitable side hustles.

 8. BD – Bangladesh (27%)

 In the 2023 list of top freelancing countries, Bangladesh, which has been a prominent player in the freelance sector for a while, has moved down a few positions.

 Freelancing is a valuable option in Bangladesh as it offers financial stability and flexibility to individuals who might not have access to similar earning chances otherwise.

 Considering that the usual monthly pay in Bangladesh is approximately $60, freelancing presents the opportunity to earn significantly higher income.

 In Russia, freelancing revenue increased by 20% last year, with freelancers making more money.

-In 2020, 14 million Russians will be self-employed.
-The number of freelancers in the country has virtually tripled in the previous three years.
+In 2020, a considerable 14 million Russians were working as self-employed individuals.
+The number of freelancers in Russia has nearly tripled over the past three years.

-The freelancer business was estimated to be worth $41 billion in 2020 and was predicted to grow significantly in the years ahead.
+The freelancer industry was valued at $41 billion in 2020 and is expected to see significant growth in the future.

 According to a local poll, the average freelance salary is now more than the local average monthly wage of 38,800 rubles ($597).

-Serbia is a surprising entry to the top ten list of freelancing countries, with freelancer earnings predicted to rise 19 percent by 2022.
+Serbia is a surprising entry to the top ten list of freelancing countries, with freelancer earnings predicted to rise 19% by 2023.